eirikeve/distributed-elevator-control/README.md

 ## External Libraries

 We have used several external libraries in this project:
-* [`logrus`](www.github.com/sirupsen/logrus), used for structured information logging to bash with different importance levels
+* `logrus`, used for structured information logging to bash with different importance levels  (must be installed from [`www.github.com/sirupsen/logrus`](www.github.com/sirupsen/logrus))
 * `strconv`, for parsing and formatting numbers
 * `fmt`, for string formatting
 * `net`, for networking in phoenix